nishantshri/GitRepo/README.md

 Please perform the below steps:
   6.1 Go to install path of Visual Studio (For eg: C:\Program Files\Microsoft Visual Studio 10.0\Common7\IDE) and open devenv.exe.xml
     in any text editor.
 Text editor should be opened as Administrator.
-  6.2 Just below <runtime> tag add <loadFromRemoteSources enabled="true" />
+  6.2 Just below runtime tag add loadFromRemoteSources enabled="true".

 7. Application is developed in Visual Studio 2010 and framework is .NET 4.0

 8. MVC framwork has been used to developed the web application.

-9. In case of any issues while running the please contact me.
+9. In case of any issues while running the application please contact me.